tulgakagan/YouTube-bot/README.md

 ## Compatibility Notes

 - MoviePy Versions: This project requires moviepy versions 2.0+.
-Versions <2.0 will introduce breaking changes that are incompatible with the current implementation(major renaming updates).
+Versions <2.0 are incompatible due to major renaming updates in newer releases.
 - NumPy Versions: Ensure that you are using numpy versions <2.0.0.
 The project is not compatible with versions 2.0.0 or higher.

 * **Tip**: If you install dependencies using `requirements.txt`, the correct versions will automatically be installed.